askmyhat/stanford-corenlp-python-wrapper/README.md

 ```

 ### Notes
+* Input must be single line and may not contain newline characters.
 * Use `reset()` if you have limited memory and no need in initialized annotators.
 * Reinitializing engine without `reset()` keeps initialized annotators added before.
 * Coref annotator requires more than 4GB RAM.
 You can use DCoref instead bit it's less accurate.